Can I still believe in God if I'm done with church?

 What about right now

 You do not have to figure out the long term to be okay in the short term.
 You can hold God and "I am not going back there" together for as long as it takes.
 Most of the long-haul Christians who came through something like this describe years in that exact place before anything else changed.
-If you want to talk it through privately, in your language, you can.

 Where this comes from in the Bible

-• John 4:21–24 — God is not located in any one building or tradition.
+• John 4:21–24 — God is not located in any one building or tradition

-• Matthew 18:20 — church, at minimum, is two or three.
+• Matthew 18:20 — church, at minimum, is two or three

-• James 1:27 — the Bible's own definition of "real religion."
+• James 1:27 — the Bible's own definition of "real religion"

-• 1 Samuel 16:7 — God reads the heart, not the outside.
+• 1 Samuel 16:7 — God reads the heart, not the outside

-• Matthew 7:21–23 — religious correctness does not equal knowing him.
+• Matthew 7:21–23 — religious correctness does not equal knowing him

 Related questions